iosonopersia/MK4duoBoards/README.md

 - ~~After loading data from **boards/ files**, the application window suddenly becomes unresizable.
 It seems like a JavaFX bug, but I'll check my code again and again!~~ **This issue now seems to be solved.
 Please tell me in case you experience it!**

 ## System requirements
-- An updated version of Java 8 JRE or newer.
+- An updated version of **Java 8 JRE** or newer.
-- At least about 200 MB of free RAM
+- At least about 256 MB of free RAM